citelao/sensible/vpn.md

 ## Conclusion

 At the end of the day, VPNs are another layer of encryption around your data.
 This can be helpful, but it also changes the threats you're open to.
 If you have a concrete reason to use one, by all means do!
-But if you're using one to be more secure---and most of your traffic is HTTPS---consider the tradeoff: an added layer of security with another company to trust.
+But if you're using one to be more secure---and most of your traffic is already HTTPS---consider the tradeoff: an added layer of security with another company to trust.

 Consider a VPN when you worry about someone *near you*, like at your office or in your apartment, snooping on unencrypted traffic, or when you worry about leaking metadata, like that you're using Skype or going to FoxNews.com.